builab/subtomo2Chimera/README.md

 *--tomoname* Name of tomo for the visualization.
 You have to do this script for each tomo you want to visualize.

+*--avgFileName* Name of subtomo average loaded for the visualization.
+Default is avg.mrc but you can put any name in.

 *--offset* (default 0) Offset number if you want to load different kinds of subtomogram averages into the same session

 ## How it works: